 “Brands selling in this country make substantial investments in Australia by way of dealerships, workshops, technology and training to support and service their products.
 This means consumers can be certain their vehicles can be serviced and repaired appropriately, and that recalls are captured so consumers are informed if something needs to be fixed.

-“In its announcement today, the Government failed to acknowledge that Australians who personally import a vehicle made for another country may end up with a vehicle that does not meet their needs or operate as required in Australian driving conditions.”
+He says the Government failed to acknowledge that Australians who personally import a vehicle made for another country may end up with a “vehicle that does not meet their needs or operate as required in Australian driving conditions”.